llvm/llvm-project/clang/docs/UsersManual.rst

       -fsanitize-trap=<value> Enable trapping for specified sanitizers
       -fsanitize-undefined-strip-path-components=<number>
                               Strip (or keep only, if negative) a given number of path components when emitting check metadata.
       -fsanitize=<check>      Turn on runtime checks for various forms of undefined or suspicious behavior.
-See user manual for available checks -fsplit-lto-unit        Enables splitting of the LTO unit.
+See user manual for available checks
+      -fsplit-lto-unit        Enables splitting of the LTO unit.
-      -fstandalone-debug      Emit full debug info for all types used by the program -fwhole-program-vtables Enables whole-program vtable optimization.
+      -fstandalone-debug      Emit full debug info for all types used by the program -fthin-link-bitcode=<value>
+                              Write minimized bitcode to <file> for the ThinLTO thin link only -fthinlto-index=<value> Perform ThinLTO importing using provided function summary index -ftime-trace-granularity=<value>
+                              Minimum time granularity (in microseconds) traced by time profiler -ftime-trace            Turn on time profiler.
+Generates JSON file based on output filename.
+      -ftrivial-auto-var-init=<value>
+                              Initialize trivial automatic stack variables: uninitialized (default) | pattern -fvirtual-function-elimination
+                              Enables dead virtual function elimination optimization.
+Requires -flto=full -fwhole-program-vtables Enables whole-program vtable optimization.
 Requires -flto -gcodeview-ghash        Emit type record hashes in a .debug$H section -gcodeview              Generate CodeView debug information
-      -gline-directives-only  Emit debug line info directives only -gline-tables-only      Emit debug line number tables only -miamcu                 Use Intel MCU ABI
+      -gdwarf                 Generate source-level debug information with the default dwarf version -gline-directives-only  Emit debug line info directives only -gline-tables-only      Emit debug line number tables only -gno-inline-line-tables Don't emit inline line tables
+      -miamcu                 Use Intel MCU ABI
       -mllvm <value>          Additional arguments to forward to LLVM's option processing -nobuiltininc           Disable builtin #include directories
-      -Qunused-arguments      Don't emit warning for unused driver arguments -R<remark>              Enable the specified remark
+      -print-supported-cpus   Print supported cpu models for the given target (if target is not specified, it will print the supported cpus for the default target) -Qunused-arguments      Don't emit warning for unused driver arguments -R<remark>              Enable the specified remark
       --target=<value>        Generate code for the given target